Holy Day of the Immaculate Conception:

 One of the best places a woman experiencing abortion regret could be is a local pregnancy resource center.
 Pregnancy resource centers outnumber Planned Parenthoods, and their services are usually free.
 These centers are equipped and trained to help a mother in any stage of motherhood, including abortion regret.
 Most pregnancy resource centers operate solely on donations and volunteers.
 If you have a pregnancy resource center near you, consider volunteering your time or donating funds to help it provide important lifesaving services.

-END OF LIFE QUESTIONS ON PALLATIVE CARE
+END OF LIFE QUESTIONS ON PALLIATIVE CARE

 INCLUDING MORPHINE: